ibm-cloud-docs/vpc/limitations.md

 ## Compute restrictions
 {: #compute-restrictions}

-* The following images are not supported:
-  * Red Hat Enterprise Linux
+* Red Hat Enterprise Linux images are not supported.
-  * Windows
 * Every profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.

 * Each network interface has a network performance cap of 16 Gbps.